 As the sands of the Thar swish and sway with the ever present winds, so too do the fleet footed dancers of Rajasthan.
 These artists often come from tribes that mainly practice the artforms and pass on the skill to their future generations.
 They would often be employed in the royal fortresses or practice among their own villages.

 In this post, we’d like to explore some of these artforms that have come to define Rajasthan across the world.
 Below are some of Rajasthan’s most famous forms of traditional dance.
-Each form of music and dance has its own eccentricity to it, something that simply cannot be missed when you are on a trip to Jaisalmer or on a trip to Jodhpur at our desert camp.
+Each form of music and dance has its own eccentricity to it, something that simply cannot be missed when you are on a trip to Jaisalmer or visiting our desert camp in Jaisalmer.

 Kalbeliya is a dance whose name comes from its tribe of origin.
 Kalbeliyas are traditionally snake catchers and their respect and appreciation for the serpents is also reflected in their dance form.
 Traditionally, Kalbelias would impart the snake into their musical act, going from street to street and dancing to the tunes of the dholak and the pungi, the instrument used by snake charmers of the community.
 They would sing about the graciousness of the cobra and be advocates against killing it.
 Kalbeliya is usually performed by the women of the communities and the men end up being the musicians and the backdrop to this grand performance.

-Kalbeliya is definitely not to be missed during the cultural evenings at our desert camp near Jodhpur and Jaisalmer.
+Kalbeliya is definitely not to be missed during the cultural evenings at our desert camp near Jaisalmer.